KamilSJaron/kamilsjaron.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Kamil, some people call me Slim (means slug).
 I am an evolutionary biologist that spends his days in front of a computer looking at weird genomes.

 I like open-source and open-science, statistics, genome assembly, well-written documentation, stick insects, README files, non-anonymous reviewers and declared conflicts of interests.